 Return Flight Information.
-For your return planning purposes, as you shop for roundtrip flights to and from Bangkok, please note that we depart Paro, Bhutan Tuesday morning, October 23, 2018.
+For your return planning purposes, as you shop for roundtrip flights to and from Bangkok, please note that for our return, we depart Paro, Bhutan Tuesday, October 15, 2019.
 Please do not schedule a flight onward that day, as we do not yet know the times flights arrive back in Bangkok.
 Typically, they arrive back by 4:30pm… some arrive back in Bangkok in the evening.
-We suggest you schedule your return flight for Wednesday, October 24th.
+We suggest you schedule your return flight for Wednesday, October 16th.

 Cambodia Post Trip: For those of you registering for the Cambodia–Angkor Wat Post Trip, we depart for Cambodia Wednesday morning, October 16th.
 (Cambodia.
 Tour limited to 16).
 We return from the Cambodia Post Trip, back to Bangkok, the evening of Wednesday, October 23rd.
 You can make your international return home reservations anytime beginning the morning of Thursday, October 24th.

 The 18-seater Toyota Cruisers are very comfortable, and have been a great option for those not wanting to walk or hike short distances, or to nearby destinations.
 We will be in various temperature zones in October, briefly passing through mountain passes and much of the time in valleys and high valleys.
 Bhutan typically has only four days in October with light brief showers.

-We are committed to a small group size travel experience and limit van occupancy to 15 tour participants.
-Because of the Retreat, more than 15 individuals will participate in this tour.
-Each van will travel autonomously and visit restaurants, sacred places and markets independently.
+We are committed to a small group size travel experience and limit micro-bus occupancy to 15-16 tour participants.
+Because of the interest in the Retreat, more than 15 individuals will participate in this tour.
+Each micro-bus will travel autonomously and visit sacred places, markets, and restaurants independently.
 We will gather at the Retreat as a whole community creating sacred togetherness.